Tubby Smith

 Orlando Henry "Tubby" Smith (born June 30, 1951) is an American college basketball coach who last coached the men's basketball team at High Point University, his alma mater.
 Smith previously served in the same role at the University of Tulsa, the University of Georgia, the University of Kentucky, the University of Minnesota, Texas Tech University, and the University of Memphis.
 With Kentucky, he coached the Wildcats to the 1998 NCAA championship.

 In his 31 years as a head coach, Smith achieved 26 winning seasons.
 In 2005, he joined Roy Williams, Nolan Richardson, Denny Crum, and Jim Boeheim as the only head coaches to win 365 games in 15 seasons or fewer.
-With Texas Tech's invitation to the 2016 NCAA tournament, Smith became only the second coach in history to lead five different teams to the NCAA tournament.
+With Texas Tech's invitation to the 2016 NCAA tournament, Smith became only the second of three coaches in history to lead five different teams to the NCAA tournament.

-Smith's three sons are following in their father's coaching footsteps.
+Smith has three sons.
 G.G.
-Smith, who played for his father at the University of Georgia, was formerly the head coach at Loyola (Md), and is currently the head coach at High Point.
+Smith, who played for his father at the University of Georgia, was formerly the head coach at Loyola (Md), and also formerly head coach at High Point.
 His middle son Saul Smith played for his father at the University of Kentucky and was an assistant coach for his father at Memphis.
 Brian, his youngest son, was a point guard at Ole Miss and is the head coach at Saint John Paul II Academy in Boca Raton, Florida.

 Early years

 Smith was born in Scotland, Maryland, in Saint Mary's County, the sixth of 17 children born to sharecroppers Guffrie and Parthenia Smith.
 His large family accounts for his unusual nickname.
 Of all the Smith children, Tubby was most fond of staying in the galvanized washtub where the children were bathed.
-Smith says he tried to shake the moniker several times, but it stuck incessantly.
+Smith says it stuck despite repeatedly trying to shake it.
 He recalls that a 10th-grade teacher who didn't tolerate nicknames was the last person to call him by his given name, Orlando.

 After having a scholarship offer from the University of Maryland rescinded, Smith enrolled at High Point College (now High Point University), graduating in 1973.
 He played under three head coaches at High Point, including future boss J. D. Barnett.
 He lettered four times and was an all-conference performer as a senior.
 Smith earned a Bachelor of Science degree in health and physical education while at High Point, and also met his future wife, Donna, who was the homecoming queen.

 In 1973, Smith began his coaching career with four years at his high school alma mater – Great Mills High School in Great Mills, Maryland, compiling a 46–36 record.
 His next stop was Hoke County High School in Raeford, North Carolina, where he recorded a 28–18 mark in two seasons.